LabinatorSolutions/csharp-cheat-sheet/README.md

 - The objective of this C# cheat sheet is to provide a general overview.
 - The markdown file of this sheet is hosted on [GitHub](https://github.com/LabinatorSolutions/csharp-cheat-sheet).
 - Contributions, bug fixes, additions, and improvements will be much appreciated.
-- HTML version of this guide is hosted on: https://constructg.com/csharp-cheat-sheet/
+- The HTML version of this document is hosted on: https://constructg.com/csharp-cheat-sheet/
+- Prepared by [ConstructG.com](https://constructg.com/).
+ConstructG is an online game development academy.

 ## C# Introduction